GST GST

 • Modifications to TDS Return Filing (Section 39)

-Section 39 has been added for the requirement of filing a TDS return.
+GST Section 39 now mandates TDS return filing for all businesses, even those with no tax deductions, ensuring better compliance tracking.
 Even if no deductions have been made so far, the businesses will now have to file the GSTR-7 return.
 This change seeks to capture all the compliance associated with TDS in the GST system on a consistent and correct basis.

 However, specific changes such as refund and penalty may affect exporters and operators of electronic commerce.